Therapy

 • Chronic health and disability

-• Hormonal transitions (e.g. gender-affirming hormone therapy, menstrual cycle–related mood changes, including PMDD, perimenopause, menopause)
+• Hormonal transitions (including gender-affirming hormone therapy, menstrual cycle-related mood changes, PMDD, perimenopause, and menopause)

 Not sure if this is right for you?